List of tourist attractions in Amritsar: Golden Temple

 Interior of Darbar Sahib with gold encrusted walls featuring a golden chandelier.

 It is the preeminent spiritual site of Sikhism, the Golden temple or Harmandir Sahib is one of the most sacred pilgrimage sites in North India.
-The Gurdwara (Sikh temple) is a two storied construction built on 67 ft square platform covered with marble stone.
+The Gurdwara is a two storied construction built on 67 ft square platform covered with marble stone.
 Every day more than 20,000 people, (during special occasions 100,000 people) have free food in the ‘Guru-ka-langer’, irrespective of caste, creed, colour or gender.

 Jama Masjid Khairuddin

 This architectural beauty situated in the Hall Bazar, was built by Mohd.
 Khairuddin in 1876.
 Tootie-e-Hind, Shah Attaullah Bukhari gave a call against the British rule at this holy place.

 Bhagwan Valmiki Tirath Asthan

-Located on Amritsar-Lopoke road, 11 km to the west of Amritsar city, Bhagwan Valmiki Tirath Sthal dates back to the Ramayana period to Rishi Valmiki’s heritage.
-There is a hut that marks the place where Sita gave birth to Luv and Kush.
-Since time immemorial, in November, on the full moon night, a four-day fair is held here.
+Bhagwan Valmiki Tirath Sthal is located on the Amritsar–Lopoke Road, approximately 11 kilometres west of Amritsar city.
+The site is traditionally associated with Rishi Valmiki and is linked in Hindu tradition to events described in the Ramayana.
+A structure at the site marks the location traditionally identified as the birthplace of Luv and Kush.
+An annual four-day fair is held at the site in November, coinciding with the full moon.